force-net/nmisf/README.md

 ```
 require('./nmisf.js')({
 	packedFileName: 'nmisf-bundle', // bundle file-name
-	preferPackedFiles: false // false: if real file was found, use real file. true: always use bundled file
+	preferBundledFiles: false, // false: if real file was found, use real file. true: always use bundled file
+	requireBundledFiles: false // false: if bundle not found found, try to use real file. true: throw exception
 });

 ```